githubEdit

 • Amounts and fees are always in satoshis (1 BTC = 100,000,000 satoshis)

-• Minimum amount must be above dust limit (546 satoshis)
+• Minimum amount must be above dust limit (294 satoshis for SegWit, 546 for legacy)

 Message Signing and Verification